StaubMaster/ft_transcendence/README.md

 * W is Left Up
 * S is Left Down
 * O is Right Up
-* I is Right Down
+* L is Right Down

 Left and Right only matters when playing against self, otherwise both work.